What’s On in Guildford – Upcoming Events

 Taking place once again in Stoke Park, the Inflatable 5K will feature brand new obstacles combined with five pumping music zones to motivate you.
 There is also a 2.5K, 10K, and 15K also available.

-ShyneFest is a family-friendly music festival that takes place at the end of May at Merrist Wood, Worplesdon,
+ShyneFest is a family-friendly music festival that takes place at the end of May at Merrist Wood, Worplesdon.
+In addition to live food, food and drinks, there is also the option for camping and clamping.

 Be sure to check out Guildford High Street’s monthly farmers market for fresh produce, baked goods, local crafts, and more.
 With over 50 local vendors, you’re sure to find whatever you need (and then some)!